How to Secure an E-Commerce Business Loan

 In the sections below, we’ll walk through the types of information that lenders usually (but don’t always) require.

 1. Assemble your business plan

-In most cases, it’s smart to create a business plan that explains how you’ll use and repay your loan.
+In most cases, it’s wise to create a business plan that explains how you’ll use and repay your loan.
 A business plan forces you to scrutinize your ideas and test your assumptions.

 Learning how to create a business plan is beyond the scope of this post.
 However, you can get some ideas in our post on helpful strategies for writing a business plan.

-Along with your business plan, you should include information about your business’s performance.
-This could include information such as your previous year’s revenue, average monthly sales volume, cost of goods sold, and more.
+Along with your business plan, you should include information about your online business’s performance, such as:

 2. Compile personal information and business documents